SarvarKh/ofn-wiki/Product-amounts---units.md

 ### The interface is available on product edit page, also

-The interface described above for setting variant amounts and units will also be available from the non-bulk product edit screen.
+The interface described above for setting variant units and values will also be available from the non-bulk product edit screen.

 ### Setting minimum supply quantity (MSQ, formerly known as group buy)